skepticsa/ml--nn-onehot-example/README.md

 # ml--nn-onehot-example
-One hot example for Machine Learning for a Simple Neural Network
+One hot example for Machine Learning using a Simple Neural Network